BostonGlobe/archive-laravel/README.md

 - https://archive-laravel.test/ae/books/articles/2006/08/08/rallies_riots_and_a_radical_response/index.html

 TODOs:
-1. Create logic to avaoid indexing duplicate stories, just index the one with longer content field.
+1. Create logic to avoid indexing duplicate stories, just index the one with longer content field.
 2. Create a front page.
 3. Add ads with jQuery script.